armory/docs/README.md

 This is the repo for Armory documentation (https://docs.armory.io).
 We welcome contributions from people outside of Armory.

-The site is hosted by [Netlify](https://www.netlify.com/), which generates a preview build for every pull request.
-Install [Hugo](https://gohugo.io/) if you want to compile and run the project locally.
-The Hugo extended version is specified in `netlify.toml`.

 The latest version of the docs website is the `master` branch.
 Previous releases point to branches that start with `release-`.

 ## Prerequisites

-To compile and run locally, install the following:
+The site is hosted by [Netlify](https://www.netlify.com/), which generates a preview build for every pull request.
+Install the following if you want to compile and run the project locally.
+Make sure to install the Hugo extended version specified by the `HUGO_VERSION` environment variable in the [`netlify.toml`](netlify.toml#L14) file.

 - [yarn](https://yarnpkg.com/)
 - [npm](https://www.npmjs.com/)